fujaba/fulib.org/src/main/resources/org/fulib/webapp/static/examples/definitions/Associations.md

 Alice has uni and is one of the students of the Uni Kassel.

 // Note that "one of" indicates that the reverse association is to-many.

+# Special Associations

+There are Students with name Alice, Bob, Charlie, Dude.

+// Associations can also target the original class.
+Alice has right-neighbor and is left-neighbor of Bob.

+// You can also create an association whose reverse is itself:
+Charlie has best-friend and is best-friend of Dude.

+// This also works with to-many associations.
+Bob has friends and is one of the friends of Alice and Charlie.